UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 ### :warning: Some non-obvious assumptions that the test script makes:

-The tests assume that the `.tgz` version of the tar archive will be in the specified directory when you’re done.
+The tests require that the `.tgz` version of the tar archive will still be in the specified directory when you’re done.
 This means that if you first `gunzip` and then, in a separate step, untar, the test is likely to fail since you’ll end up with a `.tar` file instead of a `.tgz` file. _So you should use the appropriate `tar` flags that uncompress and untar in a single step._